trek-view/basecamp/_posts/2022-05-20-horizon-level-yaw-pitch-roll-gopro-videos-part-1.md

 ---
 date: 2022-05-20
 title: "Automatic horizon leveling of GoPro 360 videos (Part 1)"
-description: "Analysing what camera roll looks like equirectangular videos and how to account for it."
+description: "Analysing what camera roll looks like in equirectangular videos and how to account for it."
 categories: developers
 tags: [ffmpeg, yaw, pitch, roll, equirectangular, video, gopro studio]
 author_staff_member: dgreenwood
 image: /assets/images/blog/2022-05-20/gopro-video-horizon-level-meta.jpg
 featured_image: /assets/images/blog/2022-05-20/gopro-video-horizon-level-sm.jpg
 layout: post
-published: true
+published: false
 ---

-**Analysing what camera roll looks like equirectangular videos and how to account for it.**
+**Analysing what camera roll looks like in equirectangular videos and how to account for it.**

 I've talked previously about the concepts of [yaw, pitch, and roll](/blog/2020/yaw-pitch-roll-360-degree-photography) in 360 imagery.